vjlab/vjlab-website/README.md

 bundle exec jekyll s
 ```

+## Activate `Projects` Submenu
-To include projects, preprocessing scripts are necessary to clone project repos and update Jekyll metadata.
+The `projects` page displays a selection of repositories to the website, such as the github repos of ongoing research projects, repos of code, etc. To include the `projects` submenu, preprocessing scripts are necessary to clone project repos and update Jekyll metadata.
 This can be accomplished with:

 ```
 ruby _scripts/update-and-preprocess.rb
 ```

-Then `jekyll build` works as normal.
+Then use `jekyll build`.

 **The MIT License (MIT)**